Word of the year: Other countries

+Austria: Word of the year (Austria), since 1999.
+The event is organised by the Society for Austrian German (GSÖD).
+Notable selections include the 52-letter word Bundespräsidentenstichwahlwiederholungsverschiebung (2016), and more recently, 'Elk Emil', in 2025.

-In Germany, a Wort des Jahres has been selected since 1972 (for year 1971) by the Society of the German Language.
+In Germany, a Wort des Jahres has been selected since 1972 (for the year 1971) by the Society of the German Language.
 In addition, an Unwort des Jahres (Un-word of the year or Most Unpleasant Word of the Year) has been nominated since 1991, for a word or phrase in public speech deemed insulting or socially inappropriate (such as "Überfremdung").
 Similar selections are made each year since 1999 in Austria, 2002 in Liechtenstein, and 2003 in Switzerland.
 Since 2008, language publisher Langenscheidt supports a search for the German youth word of the year, which aims to find new words entering the language through the vernacular of young people.